 In order to store all the food you’re going to eat on your fishing trip, and to keep it fresh, you will need a cooler.
 Standard models are usually enough to keep your food from going bad over several days, which is enough for an entire weekend spent fishing and camping.

-My go-to cooler is the Coleman Cool Box Xtreme, which can hold enough food and drinks for 3-4 people and up to 3 days, thanks to its roomy interior (66L) and premium insulation technology in the lid and walls.
+My go-to cooler is the Coleman Portable Cooler with Wheels, which can hold enough food and drinks for 3-4 people over many days, thanks to its 50-quart capacity and premium insulation technology in the lid and walls.

 With enough ice packs, this cooler has an impressive cooling time of up to 120 hours, which is pretty amazing!
-It really feels like a mini fridge, even in the middle of summer.
-That’s great quality, for sure!
+It really feels like a mini-fridge, even in the middle of summer.
+That’s great quality, for sure.
+And, you don’t even have to carry it!

-For fishermen in the States, I can recommend the YETI Roadie 20 Cooler, which is a super robust cooler that can hold a lot of food.
+For short fishing trips of up to 24h, I can recommend the YETI Roadie 24 Cooler, which is a super compact and light cooler that can hold enough food for 2 persons.

-It’s very easily carried and, pretty impressively, only weighs 15 lbs.
-It has a super efficient 2” polyurethane foam insulation for maximum ice retention, which manages to keep your food and drinks fresh and cold for days!
-Definitely the right choice for your longer fishing trips with up to 4 persons.
+It’s very easily carried and, pretty impressively, only weighs 12.8 lbs.
+It has highly efficient insulation for maximum ice retention, which manages to keep your food and drinks fresh!

 Tight lines and happy camping!